projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

       $ sudo ./launch_debian.sh

 #.
-View the Debian desktop on the secondary monitor, as shown in :numref:`debian-display2` below:
+View the Debian desktop on the secondary monitor, as shown in the figure
+   below:

     .. figure:: images/debian-uservm-5.png
        :align: center